javeriaZ1131/Learning-Management-System/README.md

 Also,the three-tier architecture is being followed in which the Data from interfaces shall move into the objects, which later can be saved in files.

+All the related files have been attached for the convienience.
 That is all.
 Hope you like my work.

 Thank you.